 Stanford Health Care (formerly Stanford Hospital & Clinics) is known worldwide for the advanced patient care provided by its doctors and staff.
 We also provide a wide range of guest services and amenities to our patients and visitors.
 Learn more about preparing for a hospital stay, billing and financial services, and our other support programs in Patients & Visitors.

 Please confirm the location of your appointment during scheduling as our doctors and staff see patients in multiple locations.

 New patients should bring their medical records to their first appointment

 Make sure your primary care provider sends any physician notes, laboratory results, X-ray films and other studies or bring them with you to your first visit.

 Bring your insurance card and the name and telephone number of your referring doctor.

-When you refer one of your patients to a Stanford Hospital & Clinics’ Dermatology Clinic, we want to assure you that we’ll provide him or her with the same level of personal care you give them.
+When you refer one of your patients to a Stanford Health Care's Dermatology Clinic, we want to assure you that we'll provide him or her with the same level of personal care you give them.